syuntoku14/debugRL/README.md

 Using those methods, you can analyze whether trained models actually solve the MDP or not.

 * ```env.compute_action_values(policy)``` returns the oracle Q values from a policy matrix (numpy.array with `# of states`x`# of actions`).
-* ```env.compute_er_action_values(policy, base_policy=None)``` returns the oracle entropy regularized Q values from a policy matrix.
 * ```env.compute_visitation(policy, discount=1.0)``` returns the oracle normalized discounted stationary distribution from a policy matrix.
 * ```env.compute_expected_return(policy)``` returns the oracle cumulative rewards from a policy matrix.

-In this example, we train a SAC model in Pendulum environment, and check whether the model successfully learns the soft Q values using ```compute_er_action_values``` function.
+In this example, we train a SAC model in Pendulum environment, and check whether the model successfully learns the soft Q values using ```compute_action_values``` function.
 Since Pendulum environment can plot only V values instead Q values, out goal is to plot trained soft V values.

 We do debugging as follows:

 1. Train a model.
 We use the SAC implementation from debug_rl in this example.
 You can use any models as long as it returns Q values or action probabilities from observations.
 2. Using all_observations from TabularEnv, compute the policy matrix.
-3. Compute soft Q values by env.compute_er_action_values.
+3. Compute soft Q values by env.compute_action_values.
 Since Pendulum environment supports only V values plotting, the following code plots V values instead.
 Check GridCraft environment if you want to see the behavior of Q values (see [examples/tutorial.ipynb](examples/tutorial.ipynb) for details).

 ```
 import torch